-Join this best value tour from Reykjavík to explore the South coast of Iceland, with its black beaches, glaciers and volcanoes.
+Join this best value tour from Reykjavík to explore the South coast of Iceland, glaciers and volcanoes.
 On it you will reach all the way to the incredible Jökulsárlón glacier lagoon in Southeast Iceland.
 On your way you will see beautiful mountains, explore waterfalls and experience fantastic scenery.

 Driving through the black volcanic sand desert of Skeidararsandur is also an exhilarating experience.
 You will see the fishing village Vik, the waterfalls Seljalandsfoss and Skógafoss as well as Vatnajokull National Park: Europe's largest glacier.

 Join this extremely popular tour to reach the glacier lagoon Jökulsárlón and to see some of the best attractions in Iceland.
 Press choose a date to find availability.

 From Reykjanesta and the next 100 km onwards, the south shore is characterized by lava formations constantly battered by the wild ocean waves (‘brim’ in Icelandic).
 For the next 300 km after that the shore consists of sands with hardly any harbours.

 Along with the powerful brakers, there is rich birdlife in the lava shore area.
 As for the sand shores, despite the lack of harbours, people would set off for fishing there anyway, at tremendous risk and this would indeed often result in great losses of life.